thatbluflame/NarReddit-Local/README.md

 ## Known Issues
 - The project is still in development and may be unstable or have missing features.
 - The user interface is currently rudimentary and not visually appealing.
 - Some features present in NarReddit may be missing or incomplete.
+(Multilingual Video Output, OPENAI API)

 ## Contributing
 Contributions to improve and extend NarReddit-Local are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help make this project better.